 Patrick eventually returned to his family in Great Britain.
 His parents begged him to never leave them again, but the religious visions returned and presented Patrick with a different plan.
 He heard the voice of the Irish call out, “We beg you, holy boy, to come and walk again among us.”
 After a period of religious training, he was ordained a deacon around 418 A.D. and in 432 A.D. consecrated as a bishop and given the name Patricius.

-Although many freed slaves would have dreaded a return to their place of captivity, Patrick asked for an assignment as a missionary to Ireland.
+Although many formerly enslaved people would have dreaded a return to their place of captivity, Patrick asked for an assignment as a missionary to Ireland.
 When he returned to the pagan island, he tended to a different type of flock.
 Patrick’s knowledge of Ireland’s language and customs facilitated his work in converting and baptizing Druid priests, chieftains and aristocrats by the thousands before his death on March 17 in 461 A.D.

 READ MORE: How St. Patrick's Day Was Made in America